 We decided to start a fresh, be a new independent club.
 We had about 2 months to sort out ice time for training and games, a new name, logo and jerseys….luckily we pulled it off!”

-The league itself changed too and moved to be more in keeping with the rest of the Para Hockey around the world too and saw the ‘British Sledge Hockey League‘ now becoming the ‘British Para Ice Hockey League’ for the start of the 2017 season.
+The league itself changed too, with it getting a name change and keeping up with the rest of the world too and so saw the ‘British Sledge Hockey League‘ now becoming the ‘British Para Ice Hockey League’ for the start of the 2017 season.

-With the proposed plans of the Endeavour Eagles not yet ready to take flight in the league as of yet, it saw the league being a compact four-team league with no word on if Manchester would enter a team.
+With the proposed plans of the Endeavour Eagles not yet ready to take flight in the league, it saw the league being a compact four-team league with no word on if Manchester would enter a team.

-Manchester then made their intentions known that they would indeed be icing again in the league, the only thing now was, they didn’t have a team name or an identity to separate themselves from their old guise of the Phoenix.
+Manchester then made their intentions known that they would indeed be icing again in the league, the only thing now was, what they would be called and needed an identity to separate themselves from their old guise of the Phoenix.

 It saw a team decision on the name and colours for the jersey and where to training needing to be sorted, Pete Hagan fills in the blanks, “We had about 2 months to sort out ice time for training and games, a new name, logo, and jerseys….luckily we pulled it off!”.

 “The name was one of several suggested by the players, so we had a vote and Mayhem was the clear winner.
 Think it really summed up the previous few months perfectly!
 The team came up with the name & the new jersey and voted in fan submissions for the logo.
 So really a team effort”.